iisg/fsl-input-blocker/README.md

-# Angular bootstrap input blocker
+# Angular Bootstrap Input Blocker

-Angular bootstrap input blocker is a directive for bootstrap, which allows blocking input with user provided template.
+Angular Bootstrap Input Blocker is a directive for bootstrap, which allows blocking input with user provided template.
 It is mostly useful for typeahead inputs, where modelValue contains more information than just simple string.